Skip to main content

 Data Governance and Privacy #

-The partnership places significant infrastructure in private hands.
+The partnership places significant data in private hands.
 Student queries will be processed on Amazon’s AWS cloud and handled by Anthropic’s proprietary systems.
 The precise terms governing data retention, access, and potential sharing with other entities remain unclear from the public announcement.

 Consider what such logs might reveal about individual students.
 Every draft of a cover letter, every revision of a personal statement, every question about salary negotiation or workplace conflict becomes part of a permanent record.
 The student who asks Claude repeatedly about managing difficult supervisors, or who workshopped multiple versions of an essay explaining a gap in their résumé, or who disclosed a health concern, or who sought advice about workplace discrimination, has created a behavioral profile far more granular than any traditional academic transcript.

 If such logs are not retained, or if strict data-governance protections are in place that explicitly prevent commercial use and third-party access, these risks diminish considerably.
 The announcement does not clarify which scenario applies.
-Without transparency about retention policies, access controls, and the specific contractual terms between Dartmouth, Anthropic, Amazon, and other corporate partners, students are being asked to trust that their most vulnerable moments of intellectual struggle and professional uncertainty will not become assets in someone else’s deliberative process.
+Without transparency about retention policies, access controls, and the specific contractual terms between Dartmouth, Anthropic, Amazon, Instructure (Canvas), and other corporate partners, students are being asked to trust that their most vulnerable moments of intellectual struggle and professional uncertainty will not become assets in someone else’s deliberative process.

-Throwing the Liberal Arts in Reverse #
+Inverting the Liberal Arts #

 Conclusion #

 I am not arguing that Claude for Education will inevitably become an instrument of corporate control.
-I am arguing that its architecture creates conditions under which such control becomes possible and likely, and that it is of a piece with the broad direction of our culture and the educational-industrial complex.
+I am arguing that its architecture creates conditions under which such control becomes possible and likely, and that it is of a piece with the broad direction of our “ordinal society” and the educational-industrial complex.

 The safeguards that would address these concerns are not mysterious: transparency about training data and commercial relationships, clear data-governance policies, the right to be forgotten, and preservation of diverse human advisory relationships alongside algorithmic tools.
 Whether such safeguards will accompany Claude for Education’s deployment at Dartmouth remains to be seen.
 The questions, at least, deserve answers before the system becomes infrastructure—before the gateway becomes so familiar that we forget it is there.